Ray Kurzweil’s March to Extend Life

 Bridge 2, Ray predicts, will “exploit the accelerating biotech revolution to bring true enhancement at the cellular and genetic levels”.
 He envisions the increasing use of gene therapy, stem cells, therapeutic cloning and replacement cells, tissues and organs.

 Within a few decades, he says, these will even allow him (and us) to turn back our biological clocks.”
-The goal of Bridge 2 it to, again, preserve the body sufficiently to trot on Bridge 3.
+The goal of Bridge 2 it to, again, preserve the body sufficiently to trot on to Bridge 3.

 Most controversial is Bridge 3, which contemplates and is expected (by Ray) to be a merger of nanotech and artificial intelligence.
 Here it’s envisioned that swarms of specialized, programmable, communicating nanobots will replace old-fashioned neurons and blood cells.
 Such nanobots will be able to destroy infections, reverse degenerative changes and rewrite genetic code.

-Currently, this is science fiction, but Ray believes that the key technologies will develop on schedule.
+Currently, this is science fiction, but Ray believes that the key technologies will develop on schedule, 2045 — The Singularity.
 He says, “The fundamental measures of information technology proceed at predictable and exponential rates and this continues to be the case.”

 So, how is Ray doing so far?

 He had diabetes at age 32 and now does not.
-His fasting glucose level was 185 milligrams per deciliter in 1985 (well into the diabetic range) and is now down to a healthy 95 today.
+His fasting glucose level was 185 milligrams per deciliter in 1985 (well into the diabetic range), and is now down to 95 today.

-A snapshot of various health indicators is in the chart below, and suggest that Ray’s Bridge 1 might take him to Bridge 2.
+A snapshot of various health indicators is in the chart below suggest that Ray’s Bridge 1 might take him to Bridge 2.

 So, what do you think of Ray Kurzweil’s journey to life extension?
 Weigh in at the Comments section below.

 My sense is that it’s a worthwhile pursuit, and, in fact, is largely what this site is focused on.
 I’ve been taking a boat load of supplements for many years that are thought to extend life.
 (Check out these supplements: Aging, Detox, Antioxidants.)